wilsonmar/gapi-node/README.md

 * Python: https://github.com/parthrbhatt/pyShortUrl supports several shortener services (and provides a comparison)

-## <a name="from_goo.gl_anon"></a> Obtain short URLs manually from goo.gl as an anonymous user
-As an introduction to how Google’s URL Shortener API service works, let’s look at the human user interface which web services APIs replace.

-1. Use the Google Chrome browser.
-If you do not have one installed, install it from http://google.com/chrome.
-2. Sign out of your Google account.
-3. Type in the browser omni bar Google's URL Shortener home page at http://goo.gl/.
-4. Type or paste a URL of your choice (such as maps.google.com) in the box under "Paste your long URL here".
-(http:// is not needed).
-5. Click the "I'm not a robot" checkbox.
-(This scheme activated September 2014 does not require input of random words, as described at http://www.wikiwand.com/en/ReCAPTCHA).
-6. Click the blue Shorten URL button.
-7. Press Ctrl or control+C to copy the shortened URL to your computer's clipboard.
-For comparison later, paste it into another document.
-8. In the browser's address bar, double-click to highlight the goo.gl and press Command+V to paste the shortened URL.
-9. Press Enter to resolve the URL.

-> Notice in this example, Google provides both the front-end and back-end processing under its own account (not that of a Google user).

 ## <a name="from_goo.gl_signed_in"></a> Obtain short URLs manually from goo.gl as a signed-in Google user
 Now let's see what happens when the API request occurs by a user signed into Google: